HeinerEF/kirby-helpsection/README.md

 # Helpsection

-Adds a Panel view `Helpsection` to display help for Panel users.
+Adds the Panel view `Helpsection` to display help for Panel users.

 The Panel view may look like this:
 <img src="docs/kirby-helpsection.png" width="100%" alt="Kirby Helpsection">
-This shows a *possible* content for the help section (*here* in **German**), which can be customized and translated like normal pages in the Panel.
+This shows a *possible* content for the help section, which can be customized and translated like normal pages in the Panel.

 This plugin "**Helpsection**" allows users to access detailed explanations of Panel input via a special menu item in the main Panel menu in "*Kirby style*".
 Users who are logged into the Panel can access the content, which can be called up directly in the Panel using this plugin, by clicking on the *question-mark-icon* in the Panel menu on the left, which is highlighted in white in the above visible image.